Pope urges Hungary to be more open to needy outsiders | Politics

 Pope urges Hungary to be more open to needy outsiders

-Orban said in Slovenia that today's migrants "are all Muslims" and that only "the traditional Christian family policy can help us out of that demographic crisis."
-Francis, 84, who was spending only seven hours in the capital Budapest, met Orban and President Janos Ader at the start of his visit.
+Pope Francis said on Sunday that Hungary could preserve its Christian roots while opening up to the needy, an apparent response to nationalist Prime Minister Viktor Orban's stand that Muslim immigration could destroy its heritage.

 Pope Francis said on Sunday that Hungary could preserve its Christian roots while opening up to the needy, an apparent response to nationalist Prime Minister Viktor Orban's stand that Muslim immigration could destroy its heritage.
-Francis arrived in Hungary early on Sunday for an unusually short stay that underlines differences with the anti-immigrant Orban, his political opponents.
+Francis was in Hungary for an unusually short stay that underlined differences with the anti-immigrant Orban, his political opposite.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)